Interest Rate Vs. Home Price: Which Matters More?

 Share:

-When you’re buying a new house, there are two things most home buyers will focus on: the interest rate and the home price.
-The home price is the total amount you pay for the house, and the interest rate is the amount you’re charged to take out a mortgage.
+When making a home purchase, most buyers will focus primarily on interest rate and home price.
+The latter is the principal amount you pay for the house, while the former is the amount you’re charged to take out a mortgage and pay over time as part of your monthly mortgage payment.
 Both play an important role in determining whether it’s a good time to buy and the type of house you can afford.

-But when it comes to the interest rate vs. home price, does one matter more than the other?
-This article will explain how the two work together and some things you should consider as you’re house hunting.
+But when considering interest rate and home price, does one matter more than the other?
+Let’s look at how the two actually work together – along with some considerations to keep in mind as you’re house hunting.

 Do Interest Rates Affect House Prices?

-Interest rates do affect house prices, and there’s typically an inverse relationship between the two.
+Interest rates do affect house prices, and the two typically have an inverse relationship.
 When the Federal Reserve raises interest rates, home buyers can’t afford expensive houses, so the prices will start to drop.

 Interest Rates Vs. Home Prices Historical Chart